dudualbertti/eng-soft-arch-quarto-periodo-turma-a/Luiz_Osvaldo/Segundo bi/recarga-api/README.md

 ./mvnw package -Dnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/code-with-quarkus-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/recarga-api-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

 ## Related Guides

 - RESTEasy Classic ([guide](https://quarkus.io/guides/resteasy)): REST endpoint framework implementing Jakarta REST and more
-- RESTEasy Classic Qute ([guide](https://quarkus.io/guides/qute)): Qute Templating integration for RESTEasy

 ## Provided Code